Coconut oil is the leader of oils! The healthiest oil on earth.

-- Nose bleeds – coconut oil can prevent nose bleeding that is caused by sensitivity to weather such as extreme hotness and extreme coldness.
-This condition happens when the nasal passages become dry because of cold or dry air resulting to burns and cracks in the mucus membranes so bleeding happens.
-To prevent this just put coconut oil in you nostrils.
+- Nosebleeds – coconut oil can prevent nose bleeding that is caused by sensitivity to weather such as extreme hotness and extreme coldness.
+This condition happens when the nasal passages become dry because of cold or dry air resulting in burns and cracks in the mucus membranes so bleeding happens.
+To prevent this just put coconut oil in your nostrils.
 Coat your finger with coconut oil and then lie down and coat your finger inside your nose.
 Doing this will strengthen and protect the capillaries in the nasal passages.
 A Vitamin C supplement will also help prevent nose bleeding.

 - For breastfeeding moms, consuming 3 ½ tablespoons of coconut oil daily will enrich your milk supply.

-- Helps keep blood sugar levels stable and/or helps with cravings in those with diabetes.
+- Help keep blood sugar levels stable and/or helps with cravings in those with diabetes.